KenPainter/GenLogic/tests/column-automations/2b2-snapshot-on-fk-update.md

 # 2B2: SNAPSHOT on FK UPDATE

 Tests that child SNAPSHOT columns re-capture values when the foreign key is changed to point to a different parent.
-This is the same behavior as SYNC for FK changes.
+This is the same behavior as SYNC for FK(changes).

 ## Build Schema